-The City of Victoria is currently in the process of reviewing Schedule C - Off-Street Parking of the Zoning Regulation Bylaw.
+The City of Victoria is about to commence a review of Schedule C - Off-Street Parking of the Zoning Regulation Bylaw.
 Parking demands and options for transportation demand management being used by developers have changed substantially since the last review of the regulations (see Appendix 2).